Low-Maintenance, Pet-Friendly Plants for Your Home

 Money tree plants

-are thought to bring fortune and good luck to their owners.
-They can also be watered with our ice-cube method and will stay green for years with proper care.
-Money tree plants enjoy bright, indirect sunlight.
+According to legend, money trees bring fortune and good luck to their owners.
+Like orchids, you can water these plants with our ice-cube method.
+Money trees enjoy bright, indirect sunlight and will stay green for years with proper care.

 The green and purple varieties of the echeveria succulents are safe for cats and dogs.
 Echeveria are perfect, petite additions to windowsills, desktops or tables.
 They love bright sunlight.

 If you’re looking for a funky addition to your houseplant collection, peperomia is it!
 The foliage looks like a cluster of green beans, and they require very little watering.
-They thrive in bright, indirect sunlight.
+Like orchids, they thrive in bright, indirect sunlight.

-If your cat still insists on trying every plant you bring home, consider keeping some cat grass, catnip or oat grass around for them to nibble on.
+Since cats are climbers, it's hard to place plants out of their reach.
+If they still insist on trying every plant you bring home, consider keeping some cat grass, catnip or oat grass around for them to nibble on.